Ap0c/video-server/README.md

 # Video Server

-Flask application to serve video files on a local network.
+Flask application to serve video files on a local network, targeting the Raspberry Pi specifically.

 # Install

 First make sure you have Python 3 and a corresponding version of pip.
-Then grab a copy of the repository and do:
+Then grab a copy of the repository and set up a virtual environment called `video-server-env`, and run:

 ```
 pip install -r requirements.txt